Lindsay Roche PGDip, MBACP

 Therapy can offer a space for insight, understanding, growth and change.
 I offer a safe, confidential place to share what is immensely difficult, but also hold space to involve humour, laughter and play in my work too.
 This can be an important part of coming to terms with hardships and loss, and of healing.

 Integrative means that I am trained in many different styles of psychotherapy and don't believe in a single way of working.
+I may use creative arts, imagery work, body work or gestalt experimentation as a way to support growth and self-expression but I will also invite you to explore your past experiences as a way to help you to re-think your current issues.
 I believe in working relationally, which means that the relationship between us can be an important tool to support you to understand the other relationships in your life.
 I also believe that the social and cultural context in which we live has an impact upon our mental health, and it can be enlightening and helpful to explore this.

 Get in touch